taikedz/bash-builder/README.md

 (C) 2017 Tai Kedzierski, provided under GNU General Public License v3.0.

-A toolset for managing bash snippets/libraries, and managing in-line documentation.
+A toolset for managing bash snippets/libraries, managing in-line documentation, and bundling assets into single executables.

 For more on writing cleaner bash scripts, see the [clean writing notes](writing_clean_bash.md).

 ## What is this?

-Bash Builder is a tool to help writing bash scripts as multiple files, but compiling and distributing as a single file.
-Note that this is specifically for GNU bash - strict POSIX `sh` usage is not supported.
+Bash Builder is a tool to help writing bash scripts as multiple files, but combining and distributing as a single file.
+Note that this is specifically intended for use with GNU bash - strict POSIX `sh` usage is not supported.

 Bash, as a language, lacks a usable mechanism to allow developing separate, loosely-related components in separate files, and building libraries of such files for re-use.